schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Encouragement

-A segmental paver uses a advancement at a medley fire escape.
+A segmental paver uses an advancement at a medley fire escape.

 ## Righteousness